PalamaraLab/PrepareDecoding/README.md

 ```

 The recommended way to install dependencies is via the [vcpkg](https://github.com/microsoft/vcpkg) submodule.
-If you have checked out this submodule, most dependencies will be automatically installed when you run the CMake configuration step (below).
+If you have checked out this submodule, the dependencies will be automatically installed when you run the CMake configuration step (below).

-Several additional dependencies should be obtained from your package manager:
+Several additional system dependencies should be obtained from your package manager prior to the CMake configuration step:

 - Ubuntu/Debian:
     ```bash
-    sudo apt install libgmp-dev libmpfr-dev
+    sudo apt install cmake
     ```

 - CentOS/Fedora:
     ```bash
-    sudo yum install gmp-devel mpfr-devel
+    sudo yum install cmake
     ```

 - macOS:
     ```bash
-    brew install gmp mpfr libomp
+    brew install libomp pkg-config automake autoconf autoconf-archive libtool cmake
     ```

 ### Configuring and compiling the project